- Activity Level: moderate

 The Maltese will work fine for novice owners, but obedience training is recommended.
 Be aware that training this dog breed will require patience and soft discipline because of their sensitive nature.

 The activity level of this breed is moderate, but beware of overexertion as they are very petite and can easily overdo it.
-They should enjoy a nice walk with their family or unwind by being their generally playful selves.
+They should enjoy a nice walk with their family and unwind by being their generally playful selves.

 The Maltese should weigh between 3 to 8 lbs. and stand between 7 and 10 inches tall.